 Now that people have marked off their private responses, read over the first statement.
-Ask people to note that each corner of the room is designated as on the sheet: : I = most agree; 2 = agree; 3 = disagree; 4 = most disagree.
+Ask people to note that each corner of the room is designated as on the sheet: 1 = strongly agree; 2 = agree; 3 = disagree; 4 = strongly disagree.